 - Information on the difference in claiming a collision that was not your fault while driving your own car versus a hire car.

-- Advice to people who have injured in a collision that was not their fault while they were driving a vehicle provided by your employer as part of their job of work.
+- Advice to people who have been injured in a collision that was not their fault while they were driving a vehicle provided by your employer as part of their job of work.

 - Data on how much you can expect to receive compensation for a range of personal injuries that you might sustain in a collision that was not your fault.
-This information is given in a detailed table.

 - Information on the process of beginning your case for compensation for a personal injury sustained in a collision that was not your fault.

-If you want to ask any questions about the information given in this guide or require further help with claiming non-fault accident compensation, then please do call us on the number that you will find at the end of this guide.
+If you want to ask any questions about the information given in this guide or require further help with claiming non fault accident compensation, then please do call us on the number that you will find at the end of this guide.
 We will do our very best to help you claim compensation for a non-fault accident on a No Win No Fee basis.

 When considering claiming for non-fault accident compensation, the most important piece of non-fault accident advice you will receive is when your legal firm confirms that it was indeed a collision that was not your fault.